 Ecommerce shopping carts have frustrated hundreds of retailers across the world.
-Most people have all but accepted that a 68% cart abandonment rate is the norm and count themselves lucky if their store has similar or lower rates of customer abandonment.
+Most people have all but accepted that a 68% cart abandonment rate is the norm and count themselves lucky if their store has similar or lower rates.

 However, lowering customer abandonment doesn’t mean changing shopper behavior.
-However, it does mean improving the customer experience.
+It means improving the customer experience.
 You need to look at how your customers shop and create an experience that is valuable to them.
 This chapter in our Best Practices series focuses on eCommerce shopping carts: how customers use them, how to optimize them, and why they are an essential part of the buying process.

 How Do Customers Use eCommerce Shopping Carts?